Scoubi/Customqueries-converter/README.md

 Modify the following bash script
 - Make sure you have the right URL in `API_URL`
-- Replace `"eyJhb..."` with the actual JTW Token you found in the previous step
+- Replace `"eyJhb..."` with the actual JWT Token you found in the previous step
 - Save the script to a file like `up_queries.sh`

 ``` bash